Tips for Taps Blog

-Tap Score now shows more detailed information about the health effects of chemicals in your water.
+Tap Score now shows more detailed information about the health effects of chemicals that may be in your water.
 For each metal, organic chemical or other parameter detected, you’ll see a list of potentially affected organs in your body, with links to the supporting scientific research.

 Your Personal Environment, Your Personal Health

 Tap Score is the first environmental health testing and analysis tool designed for individuals and families who want to test, analyze, and understand the long term impact of their everyday environment on their personal health.

 We offer you professional chemical and biological laboratory testing in a clear and user-friendly way.
 Clients receive testing materials from us in the mail as well as professional support to improve household air, water and other environmental risk factors.
 Tap Score gives you insight into the health of your personal environment and then helps you improve it.

 For every chemical and biological parameter that we test for your Tap Score Report, we’ve gathered data and research on its known health effects.
 This means analyzing public health data and toxicology / epidemiology reports produced from trusted sources like public health associations, government institutions, universities, NGOs and other related health agencies.

 Take a look at your latest Tap Score Water Quality Report!